Springer AI Guidelines

 Policy Summary

 Springer states that use of an LLM in preparing a manuscript should be documented in the Methods section, or in another suitable section if Methods is not available.
-Authors are responsible and accountable for the integrity of any content created by the LLM, including accuracy, absence of plagiarism, and appropriate attributions.
-Authors must carefully review and edit the results, as AI can generate authoritative-sounding output that can be incorrect, incomplete, or biased.
+In all cases there must be human accountability for the final version of the text and agreement from the authors that the edits reflect their original work.
+Authors are ultimately responsible and accountable for the content of their articles, including any AI-generated text.

 Evidence

 • Use of an LLM should be properly documented in the Methods section (and if a Methods section is not available, in a suitable alternative part) of the manuscript.
-The authors are responsible for the integrity of the content created by the LLM and are accountable for a) the accuracy of the content of the manuscript, b) the absence of plagiarism (including self-plagiarism), and c) the appropriateness of the attributions.
+In all cases, there must be human accountability for the final version of the text and agreement from the authors that the edits reflect their original work.
+Authors are ultimately responsible and accountable for the content of their articles, including any AI-generated text.

 AI Status